remix-run/remix/docs/tutorials/jokes.md

 ### Parameterized Routes

+Soon we'll add a database that stores our jokes by an ID, so lets add one more route that's a little more unique, a parameterized route:

+`/jokes/:jokeId`

-Let's add one more route.
-This one is unique.
-Soon we're going to add a database that stores our jokes by an ID.
-So we want a parameterized route: `/jokes/:jokeId` where `:jokeId` is anything, and then we can lookup the `:jokeId` part of the URL in the database to display the right joke.
+Here the parameter $jokeId can be anything, and we can lookup that part of the URL up in the database to display the right joke.
+To make a parameterized route, we use the `$` character in the filename. ([Read more about the convention here](../api/conventions#route-filenames)).

 💿 Create a new route at `app/routes/jokes/$jokeId.tsx`.
 Don't worry too much about what it displays for now (we don't have a database set up yet!):